Winnipeg's Most: Goodfellaz

 Winnipeg's Most released their sophomore album under their label Heatbag Records in 2011.
 This record, titled Goodfellaz, featured artists Krizz Kaliko, The Rupness Monster, Ed E Buk, Zeek Illa, Bubblz, Big Slim, and Inez.
 This album won six Aboriginal Peoples Choice Music Awards in the categories of Best Duo or Group, Best Producer/Engineer, Best Music Video, Best Album Cover Design, Best Rap/Hip-hop CD, and Single of the Year for "Don't Stop".

 Disbandment and death of Brooklyn

 Winnipeg's Most disbanded after 2013.
 Jon-C was arrested that year after cocaine and other drugs were found in his home during a 2012 police raid.
 On September 22, 2015, Jamie Prefontaine (aka Brooklyn), died at the age of 30.

-2024 Reunion Show
+2024 reunion show

-On March 28, 2024 at the Burton Cummings theatre in Winnipeg, the surviving member's of Winnipeg's Most performed a reunion show, which included in a tribute to Prefontaine (also known as Brooklyn).
+On March 28, 2024, at the Burton Cummings theatre in Winnipeg, the surviving member's of Winnipeg's Most performed a reunion show, which included in a tribute to Prefontaine (also known as Brooklyn).
 Additionally, Rogers announced plans on his personal Instagram page for following unspecified shows to be performed in the summer of 2024.